 In contrast, the AHCA would increase premiums from their already high ObamaCare levels.
 “In 2018 and 2019…average premiums for single policyholders in the nongroup market would be 15 percent to 20 percent higher than under current law,” the CBO reported.

-driven every last insurer from the Exchange in 16 counties in Tennessee, leaving 43,000 residents with no health insurance options for 2018.
+Premium increases of that magnitude could further destabilize ObamaCare’s health-insurance Exchanges.
+Adverse selection has already led to an exodus of insurers from the individual market.
+ObamaCare has driven every last insurer from the Exchange in 16 counties in Tennessee, leaving 43,000 residents with no health insurance options for 2018.
 In a thousand other counties around the country, the law has driven all but one insurer from the Exchange.
 Nearly 3 million people in those counties are just one carrier exit from being in the same position as those 43,000 Tennesseans.

 The CBO posits that, nonetheless, “the nongroup market would probably be stable in most areas under either current law or the legislation.”